evasera/evasera.github.io/_projects/network_card_game.md

 {% include gallery %}
 # About the Game #
 {: style="text-align: justify" }
-Developed as part of my studies at ESAT in partnership with Christina Barreiro.
+Developed as part of my studies at ESAT in partnership with Cristina Barreiro.

 {: style="text-align: justify" }
-The game is an extremely simplified version of the Witcher's 3 Gwent minigame, slightly adapted to fulfill the assignment requisites, among them adding an additional role of a live referee who can at any moment alter a card's properties or the state of the board.
+The game is an online two-player card game, created as an extremely simplified version of the Witcher's 3 Gwent minigame, and slightly adapted to fulfill the assignment requisites, among them adding an additional role of a live referee who can at any moment alter a card's properties or the state of the board.

 The Game plays as follows: